frankgore/manta/README.md

 1. Run `GRANT ALL ON manta.* TO 'laravel'@'%' IDENTIFIED BY 'laravel';` updating the values with the `DB_USERNAME` and `DB_PASSWORD` from the `.env` file
 1. Run `FLUSH PRIVILEGES;`, then `EXIT;`, then `exit`.
-1. Run database migrations by running `docker-compose exec app php artisan migrate`
 1. Visit `http://localhost:80` and start developing.

 # Running Migrations
-1. Run database migrations with `docker-compose exec app php artisan migrate` check that migrations were not breaking with `docker-compose exec app php artisan tinker` and test the migration by running `\DB::table('migrations')->get();`
+1. Run database migrations with `docker-compose exec app php artisan migrate` check that migrations were not breaking with `docker-compose exec app php artisan tinker`

 # Editing Docker